MinhasKamal/CuteVirusCollection/README.md

 **They will instantly snatch control from you.
 Then will sicken your high-end PC by overflowing the RAM & overwhelming the processor.
 And you will see your computer groaning till it crashes.
 Believe me, viruses were never so lovely before.**

 Computer is a very complex machine.
 You just have to break one support to crash the whole structure.
 It can be done in many ways- overloading the processor, overflowing the RAM, flooding the hard-disk, occupying input/output system or any other resource, and erasing essential software (like- operating system).
-Follow the [Cute Rank](#cute-rank) for getting a categorical view of the project.
-Programs are categorized according to their danger level.
+Follow the [Disaster Level](#disaster-level) for getting a categorical view of the project.

-## Cute Rank
+## Disaster Level

-### Level-1: Banana
+### Level-1: Wolf
 Code | Intro
 --- | ---
 [out_of_control.java](https://github.com/MinhasKamal/CuteVirusCollection/blob/master/out_of_control.java) | Randomly moves the mouse pointer, & clicks different places on the screen.
 [chaos_devil.c](https://github.com/MinhasKamal/CuteVirusCollection/blob/master/chaos_devil.c) | Randomly moves the window round.
 Only Ctrl+Alt+Del will work here.
 [dark_screen.c](https://github.com/MinhasKamal/CuteVirusCollection/blob/master/dark_screen.c) | Simply shuts the system down.

-### Level-2: Orange
+### Level-2: Tiger
 Code | Intro
 --- | ---
 [memory_crash.html](https://github.com/MinhasKamal/CuteVirusCollection/blob/master/memory_crash.html) | Creates a super big string and overwhelms the RAM.